vmware-archive/kubeless/examples/minio/slack/README.md

 # Send messages on objects upload to a bucket

-This function is triggered when an object is added to a bucket and sends an Slack message
+This function is triggered when an object is added to a bucket and sends a Slack message

 You need a [SLACK_API_TOKEN](https://api.slack.com/custom-integrations/legacy-tokens)